-6. If counsel wish to submit trial briefs, they are to do so no later than THREE counsel.
+6. If the parties wish to submit trial briefs, they are to do so no later than THREE party.

 WORKING DAYS PRIOR TO TRIAL.
-Copies of briefs must be provided to opposing to file or repeated and flagrant violations may result in the loss of membership in the bar of this court.
+Copies of briefs must be provided to the opposing

 Final pretrial submissions are to be filed as stated above with no exceptions.
-Failure